 - 5. Monitoring of water quality parameters shall be conducted as described below during relocation of any flowing stream through a new channel.
 Corrective measures and additional monitoring may be required if Virginia Water Quality Standards, as detailed in the most recent version of Regulation 9 VAC 25-260-10 et. seq., are not met.
 The permittee shall report violations of Virginia Water Quality Standards to DEQ within 24 hours of monitoring.
 All monitoring data shall be submitted to DEQ within seven calendar days of the monitoring event. - a.
 One sampling station shall be located upstream of the relocated channel, and one sampling station shall be located immediately downstream of the relocated channel. - b.
 At the upstream sampling station, temperature, pH, and dissolved oxygen (D.O.) measurements shall be taken immediately before opening a new channel, and every 30 minutes thereafter for at least two hours. - c.
-At the downstream sampling station, temperature, pH, and dissolved oxygen (D.O.) measurements shall be taken immediately after opening a new channel, and every 30 minutes thereafter until the measurements indicate that the site has stabilized (a minimum of three hours).
+At the downstream sampling station, temperature, pH, and dissolved oxygen (D.O.) measurements shall be taken immediately after opening a new channel, and every 30 minutes thereafter until the measurements indicate that the site has stabilized (a minimum of three hours). - 6.
+The permittee shall conduct photographic monitoring of sufficient quantity and frequency to thoroughly document all temporary and permanent construction activities in permitted impact areas.
+Photos shall also document any non-compliant events or problems encountered during the construction activities.
+For work being conducted in phases, or only in certain areas at the same time, monitoring may begin upon initiating work in those specific permitted impact areas.

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 21 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 21 of 35